philomena-dev/philomena-docker/README.md

 ./prepare.sh
 ```

 and fill out the prompts.
 This will automatically generate and fill out the `.env` and `.env-web` files with secret keys and your site domain.
+The script will also show you the automatically-generated default administrator account password.
+Make sure to copy it somewhere safe, you will need these credentials to log into your Philomena instance for the first time.
+You can also find the credentials in the `.admin` file, which will be automatically deleted after the setup is complete.

-Open `.env` and `.env-web` with a text editor (such as nano or vim) and fill out any and all variables set to `CHANGE_THIS`.
+After you've saved the administrator credentials somewhere safe, open `.env` and `.env-web` with a text editor (such as nano or vim) and fill out any and all variables set to `CHANGE_THIS`.

 > [!NOTE]
 >